lucj/IoT-demo-project/step10/README.md

 # Some tools of the CI lanscape

 A lot of online services exists for each of the versionning, test and images storage part.
+The image below list some of them.

 ![Landscape examples](./images/ci-web-services.png)